-This is a young plant with brand new buds emerging.
+This plant grows in several locations across the ‘sunny field’ portion of our acre.
 The leaves are long, sturdy, a bit rough, narrow, with the sides bent upward.

 Milkweed species are a crucial feeding source for Monarch butterflies and their larvae.
 It is important that if you plant Milkweed, that you choose the appropriate species to your area.

 This species is said the bloom between Mar-Jul in Texas, but I’ve photographed buds and blooms in both springtime and fall.
 According to my 2012 photos, I first observed buds in early April, then again in mid-September.

 I observed these plants flowering as early as mid-April, and then again in late September.
 I have observed many butterflies and ants feeding on the nectar, but I have not yet seen a Monarch in our area.
 I did once see a Queen butterfly once when I went for a walk down the road.

 I’ve never counted, but I think we have about 5 of these plants growing in the sunny back half of our property where the soil is more acid.
 In the front half of our acre I find that more plants are growing that are said to prefer an alkaline soil.

 Once the flowers are spent, the fruit will soon appear.

 According to foragingtexas.com, these young fruit are edible before it turns all fluffy inside or develops mature seeds.